muqiuhan/.emacs.d/README.md

 ### About OCaml environment
 The OCaml environment depends on `opam-user-setup.el`, which is generated to `.emacs.d` through `opam user-setup install`.
 If the `(setq-default ocaml-environment t)`, you need to execute this command first, and then remove the `(load "opam-user-setup.el")` at the end of `init.el`.

+### About Markdown support
+This configuration uses [markdown-soma](https://github.com/jasonm23/markdown-soma) to provide markdown preview support, so you first need to configure [markdown-soma](https://github.com/jasonm23/markdown-soma) according to the document, otherwise you cannot use the preview.

 ## CUSTOMIZE
 ```elisp